Published June 15, 2022

 When deciding whether to approve these EUA requests there are several questions that VRBPAC must not ignore.

 The first question is whether children who have naturally acquired immunity through previous infections should be vaccinated.
-This question is especially pertinent as a recent 30,000-person study sponsored by Moderna and Anthony Fauci’s National Institute of Allergy and Infectious Disease found that natural immunity is superior to immunity conveyed by any COVID-19 vaccine.
+This question is especially pertinent as a recent study sponsored by Moderna and Anthony Fauci’s National Institute of Allergy and Infectious Disease found that natural immunity is superior to immunity conveyed by any COVID-19 vaccine.

 Since we do not have a full accounting of safety in adults, especially long-term risks, it seems inappropriate to propose mass vaccination in children, especially those who have already recovered from COVID.